 Aircraft disturbs the airflow when they drop or rise.
 This can cause turbulence or even a small whirlwind.
-This turbulence can sometimes cause damage to roof tiles and/or glassware.
-If this has happened with your roof or window, you can immediately report this damage to us by calling us on 020-6012333 (Schiphol Regiecentrum).
+This turbulence can sometimes cause damage to roofs.
+If this has happened with your roof, you can immediately report this damage to us by calling us on 020-6012333 (Schiphol Regiecentrum).
 We will send a technician as soon as possible to repair the damage, and all costs are covered by the SLS.

 We find it to be regrettable if you live close to Schiphol but experience so much disruption caused by air traffic – especially if that situation renders you ineligible for legal compensation.
 In these types of extraordinary cases, the SLS may be able to do something for you.
-Please send us an application in which you describe the unviable situation in as much detail as possible.
-We will work with you to find a suitable solution.
+Please send SLS an application in which you describe the unviable situation in as much detail as possible.
+The SLS assesses whether you are eligible for help.
+If that is the case, the foundation will work with you to find a suitable solution.